Frequently Asked Questions

 8. My deceased relative was a Settlement Class Member.
 How do heirs get paid?

-Relatives of deceased Class Members should complete a Deceased Class Member Information Request Form.
+Relatives of deceased Class Members should complete a Deceased Class Member Information Request Form and a Detailed Family Information Form.

 Please click here for more information.